gjanders/TA-SplunkAdmins/README.md

 ## SplunkBase
-This TA will soon be available on splunkbase...
+Available on SplunkBase as [TA-Alerts for SplunkAdmins](https://splunkbase.splunk.com/app/6518/) or [TA-SplunkAdmins on github](https://github.com/gjanders/TA-SplunkAdmins)
-This TA app is the companion app for [Alerts for Splunk Admins](https://splunkbase.splunk.com/app/3796/) or [Alerts for Splunk Admins github](https://github.com/gjanders/SplunkAdmins/)
+This TA app is the companion app for [Alerts for Splunk Admins](https://splunkbase.splunk.com/app/3796/) or [SplunkAdmins github](https://github.com/gjanders/SplunkAdmins/)
 You may also be interested in [VersionControl For Splunk](https://splunkbase.splunk.com/app/4355/) or perhaps [Decrypt2](https://splunkbase.splunk.com/app/5565/)

 ## Introduction
 This application accompanies the Alerts for SplunkAdmins application on SplunkBase.
 This TA provides the lookup watcher modular input along with the streamfilter and streamfilterwildcard custom commands.
 These custom commands are used by a few searches within the Alerts for SplunkAdmins application
+Additionally other custom commands are included related to changing TTL values in Splunk searches

 ## Installation
 This application only needs to be installed on the search heads or search head cluster